 - How easily can you access archive data?

 - How secure is your backup?

 Our recommended solution offers secure cloud backup with super fast recovery, which avoids the risks associated with other options.
 So, what are these risks?
 We outline them in more depth below.

-For more on super-fast recovery, join our webinar
+For more on super-fast recovery, watch our webinar recording

 How much of your data is protected?

 On average, organisations only protect 38% of their data, leaving them susceptible to threats such as ransomware.
 You may be surprised to discover the amount of your data which is not currently backed up.
 This other 62% of data may currently be on laptops, memory sticks, stored on discs in archive rooms, and not easily trackable or recoverable in the event of a disaster.

 It’s important to consider how, when and where your data is backed up, and how secure this process and location is.

 Find out how you can identify at-risk data

 Still relying on removable media and hardware to run your backups?